megoth/es6app/contents/index-directive.md

 template: slide.jade
 ---

-With everything set up, we can implement our navigation directive in ```src/directives/navigation.directive.js```:
+With everything set up, we can implement our index directive in ```src/directives/index.directive.js```:

     import React from 'react';
     import Index from './components/Index.jsx!';